-When we had a nuclear family-only Thanksgiving last year for the first time ever, I got really comfortable roasting a bone-in turkey breast for our little family.
+When we had a nuclear family Thanksgiving in 2020, I got really comfortable roasting a bone-in turkey breast.

-I also had to test the recipe a few times before Thanksgiving because I’m a food blogger, after all.
+I also had to test the recipe a few times before Thanksgiving because I’m a food blogger.

 Why I love this recipe:

-And that flavor is thanks to the Rosemary Garlic Herb Butter, which we slather all over our turkey breast.
+And that flavor is thanks to the Rosemary Garlic Herb Butter, which locks in the wonderful flavors.

-You could also use this recipe and tutorial to roast a whole turkey, though you might have to double the butter recipe.
+You could also use this recipe and tutorial to on a whole turkey.
+You might have to double the butter recipe.

-Whether you’re just into turkey breasts and like white meat, are hosting a large gathering this year and need more than just a singular bird OR are hosting a more intimate meal, this Herb Butter Turkey Breast is an excellent recipe to make and share.
+Whether you prefer white meat, are hosting a large gathering and need more than just a singular bird OR are hosting a smaller gathering, this Herb Butter Turkey Breast is an excellent recipe to make and share for Thanksgiving dinner or any other holiday celebration.

 Y’all ready to learn all my tips and tricks?